apache/datasketches-website/docs/Memory/MemoryComponent.md

     specific language governing permissions and limitations
     under the License.
 -->
-## Memory Package
+## Memory Component

 ### Introduction

-The primary objective for the _Memory Package_ is to allow high-performance read-write access to Java "off-heap" memory (also referred to as _direct_, or _native_ memory).
-However, as documented below, this package has a rich set of other capabilities as well.
+The primary objective for the _Memory Component_ is to allow high-performance read-write access to Java "off-heap" memory (also referred to as _direct_, or _native_ memory).
+However, as documented below, this component has a rich set of other capabilities as well.

 #### Versioning
-The _DataSketches_ memory package has its own repository and is released with its own jars in _Maven Central_ (groupId=org.apache.datasketches, artifactId=datasketches-memory).
+The _DataSketches_ memory component has its own repository and is released with its own jars in _Maven Central_ (groupId=org.apache.datasketches, artifactId=datasketches-memory).
-This document applies to the memory package versions 0.10.0 and after.
+This document applies to the memory component versions 0.10.0 and after.

 #### Naming Conventions
-To avoid confusion in the documentation the capitalized _Memory_ refers to the code in the Java _org.apache.datasketches.memory_ package, and the uncapitalized _memory_ refers to computer memory in general.
+To avoid confusion in the documentation the capitalized _Memory_ refers to the code in the Java _org.apache.datasketches.memory_ component, and the uncapitalized _memory_ refers to computer memory in general.
-There is also a class _org.apache.datasketches.memory.Memory_ that should not be confused with the _org.apache.datasketches.memory_ package.
+There is also a class _org.apache.datasketches.memory.Memory_ that should not be confused with the _org.apache.datasketches.memory_ component.
-In the text, sometimes _Memory_ refers to the entire package and sometimes to the specific class, but it should be clear from the context.
+In the text, sometimes _Memory_ refers to the entire component and sometimes to the specific class, but it should be clear from the context.